armbrustlab/MarPRISM/README.md

     conda activate MarPRISM
     ```

-12. **Run your DataFrame through Jupyter Notebook `MarPRISM.ipynb`:**
+12. **Run your dataframe through Jupyter Notebook `MarPRISM.ipynb`:**
     - Open the Jupyter Notebook `MarPRISM.ipynb` and follow the instructions within to process the DataFrame and make predictions.
+    ```bash
+    jupyter-notebook MarPRISM.ipynb
+    ```
     - **Required Files:**
       - Training Data: `trainingDataMarPRISM.csv`
       - Example DataFrame: `exampleDataset.csv`

-13. **Filter Predictions Based on Replicate Consistency:**
+13. **Filter predictions based on replicate consistency:**
     - Exclude phototrophy and heterotrophy predictions that are evenly split between replicate metatranscriptomes for the same species bin.
     - For non-diel samples, we excluded instances where ≥25% of trophic predictions across replicates for one species bin fall into phototrophy and heterotrophy categories.

-14. **Prioritize Replicate-Supported Predictions:**
+14. **Prioritize replicate-supported predictions:**
-    - Trust trophic predictions more when multiple replicates support the same result.
+    - When interpreting results, put more trust in trophic predictions when multiple replicates give you the same trophic mode prediction.